 5. Once all photos are selected, tap on the Trash can icon located at the bottom of your screen.

-6. Next, you will see a confirmation pop-up, tap on Delete to delete all the selected Photos from your iPhone.
+6. On the confirmation pop-up, tap on the Delete option to delete all the selected Photos from your iPhone.

 Note: Your iPhone may appear as stuck if you select and delete more than 1,000 photos.
 Give your device enough time to delete the Photos.

-Although you have deleted All Photos from iPhone, the deleted Photos will still be available in Deleted Photos Album, until they are deleted by the system after 30 to 40 days.
+Although, you have deleted All Photos from iPhone, the deleted Photos will continue to be available on your device in Recently Deleted Folder, until they are deleted by the system after 30 to 40 days.

-If you are trying to clear up storage space, you will have to delete the Photos from Recently Deleted Album.
+If you are trying to clear up storage space, you can immediately regain storage space on your iPhone by Deleting Photos from the Recently Deleted Album.

-On the Confirmation pop-up, tap on Delete to permanently delete All the Photos from your iPhone.
+3. On the Confirmation pop-up, tap on Delete to permanently delete All Photos from iPhone.

-The easiest way to Backup and Delete All Photos from iPhone is by using the Image Capture Utility as available on your Mac.
+The easiest way to Backup All Photos on iPhone to Mac is to use the Image Capture Utility as available on your Mac.

 2. Click on the Finder icon in the Dock of your Mac.

-3. Next, click on Applications in the side menu and double click on Image Capture App.
+3. Select Applications in the left pane.
+In the right-pane, double-click on the Image Capture App.

-4. Once the Image Capture App is Launched, click on your iPhone and you will see all the Photos on your iPhone appearing in the right pane.
+4. Once Image Capture App is Launched, click on your iPhone in the left pane.
+In the right-pane, you will see all the Photos on your iPhone.

 5. To Backup All iPhone Photos to a Folder on Desktop, click on the Import All button.